-I’ve been working on these 3 self-growth goals the past year, and I really honed in on them during the month of October.
+I’ve been working on these 3 self-growth goals the past year, and I honed in on them this past month.
 Here’s what I learned during my reflection:

 Ask for what you need

-Social currency is something everyone is aware of but Introverts rarely take advantage of.
-In solitude, we try to do everything ourselves to avoid asking for help.
+Social currency is something everyone is aware of but introverts rarely take advantage of.
+Because introverts find comfort in solitude, we try to do everything ourselves to avoid asking for help.

 It’s not because we think we could do everything ourselves.
 It’s often because we don’t want to be a bother to others.

-As Introverts, we cherish our time alone because we thrive in solitude.
-We don’t want to take away solitude from others.
-We know how precious time alone can be.
+As introverts, we cherish our time alone because we thrive in solitude.
+Above all, we know how precious time alone can be and don’t want to take that away from others.

 I’ve been trying to let go of feeling like a burden or a nuisance when asking for help.
-No one can do it alone.
-Each person has their own unique strengths, and there will always be a friend, stranger, or family member that could help you succeed.
+Certainly, no one can do it all alone.
+Each person has their own unique strengths, and there will always be a friend, stranger, or family member that would be happy to help you succeed.

-This is the simplest example, but this is my life.
-I ask my Sorority Big Sister (yes, I’m in a close-knit Asian-American sorority) for help to kill cockroaches.
-I am terrified of them.
-She will literally lug her huge vacuum up my stairs just to catch the cockroach and leave.
+For instance, I ask my Sorority Big Sister (yes, I’m in a close-knit Asian-American sorority) to help kill cockroaches.
+I am absolutely terrified of them.
+So my big drives to my house, lugs her huge vacuum up my stairs, catches the cockroach, then leaves.